imkcat/CatCollectionViewReorder/README.md

 # CatCollectionViewReorder

 # Introduction
-CatCollectionViewReorder is wirtten with IOS 9 new methods,it is easy to make your UICollectionView reorderable
+CatCollectionViewReorder is wirtten with iOS 9 new methods,it is easy to make your UICollectionView reorderable

 # ScreenRecords
 ![ScreenShots1](https://raw.githubusercontent.com/K-cat/CatCollectionViewReorder/master/ScreenShot.gif)